 High Back Mode

-This child is very small for her age, closer to a 4 year old by height and weight.
-She does meet the minimums for using the Cambria, and gets a good belt fit when using the headrest in the bottom setting.
+We asked a 5 year old to model this seat for us.
+She weighs 40 pounds and is 40 inches tall.
+She’s closer to a 4 year old by height and weight.
+She does meet the minimum height and weight for using the Cambria, and gets a good vehicle seat belt fit when using the headrest in the bottom setting.
 The belt sits across her chest and on her lap.
 The Cambria is very generous with interior room and she’s very little, so it can look like the seat is “swallowing her up” but she said she feels comfortable and is happy to use the seat.
 She can buckle herself without much trouble and is able to adjust the belt properly so that it is snug and fits her correctly.
 When using the seat in backless mode, she does not get a good shoulder belt fit without using the belt adjuster strap.
 Since the Cambria comes with that strap attached (and hidden under the cover on the bottom) that would definitely be recommended for smaller children.
 While there is no safety difference between using the back and not using the back as long as the child can get a good fit, I would probably recommend using the back for a younger booster rider, because generally he or she will need that extra support from the sides.

-The Cambria has ample head and torso support, which makes for a comfortable ride whether he is awake or asleep.
+The Cambria has ample head and torso support.
+This makes for a comfortable ride whether he is awake or asleep.

-This model finds the Solana very comfortable.
-It offers proper seat belt fit — the shoulder belt hits her right across the middle of her shoulder and the lap belt sits across her upper thighs.
+Our 9 year old model weighs 58 pounds and is 52 inches tall.
+She finds the Solana very comfortable.
+It offers proper vehicle seat belt fit — the shoulder belt hits her right across the middle of her shoulder and the lap belt sits across her upper thighs.
 The seat itself is a bit wide so she needs to move the Solana over a bit when to access the buckle stalk when she’s getting into the seat.
 She’s a big fan of the cupholders.

-This child is right at the limits of using the backless portion of the Cambria.
+At 115 pounds and 52 inches tall, this child is right at the weight limits of to use the backless portion of the Cambria.
 This is actually the Solana backless booster that is sold separately from the Cambria.
 We’ve had a difficult time finding a booster to fit him and the Solana is doing a decent job at it.
 It’s nice and wide for his wider hips, but the belt fit tends to fit somewhat low on his thighs.
 He likes how deep and wide the seating area is and the cupholders are a bonus.
 We also both love the lower anchor connectors so he doesn’t have to buckle it in after every ride.